 The Sandy Ridge Project is Australia’s first dual open-cut kaolin mine and arid near-surface geological waste repository in a 70-million-year-old kaolin clay bed, on top of some of the oldest and most stable rocks on earth which formed approximately 3.7 billion years ago.
 The Sandy Ridge Project is located approximately 240 kilometres (km) west-north-west of Kalgoorlie.

 Tellus commenced ‘Stage 1: Enabling works’ in February 2019.
-Tellus is on track to complete ‘Stage 2A: Installation of the permanent village’ and ‘Stage 2B: Balance of works’ by August 2020.
-Surface storage operations are expected to start in February 2020 and in-ground permanent isolation (disposal) operations are expected to start soon.
+Tellus completed ‘Stage 2A: Installation of the permanent village’ and ‘Stage 2B: Balance of works’ both on time and on budget.
+Surface storage operations commenced in October 2020 and the final approval to fully operate a commercial Class V hazardous waste facility was obtained in March 2021.

 For more information on Sandy Ridge click here

 For Sandy Ridge independent technical reviews click here

 For unique site characteristics of Sandy Ridge click here

 Tellus has approval (subject to strict conditions) over 25 years to:

 - Mine up to 290,000 tonnes per annum (tpa) of kaolin clay

 - Receive up to 100,000 tpa of hazardous waste at the facility gate, subject to licence conditions